yurivict/vm-to-tor/README.md

 ## Background

-Tor project actively promotes the so called "Tor Browser Bundle" (TBB).
+Tor project actively promotes the so-called "Tor Browser Bundle" (TBB).
 The security of TBB depends on the absence of bugs in the vast and complex codebase that firefox browser is built from.
-Many bugs have been identified in the firefox code, particularly some severe JavaScript bugs that allowed for some breaches of anonymity of TBB users in the past.
+Many bugs have been identified in the firefox code in the past, particularly some severe JavaScript bugs that allowed for some breaches of anonymity of TBB users in the past.
 There is also no guarantee that more bugs won't be found.
 That is why many TBB users believe that it is much safer to disable JavaScript altogether.

 vbox-to-tor took very different approach, "security by isolation".
 It allows user to easily connect the OS of his/her choice (VM guest) to the TOR router that runs on the host.
 This guest OS is completely isolated from the host andother guests, and can only connect to the TOR network.
 Therefore, regardless of what bugs any particular program that runs in the guest might have, such bugs just can't reveal the real IP of the user because anything they do, right or wrong, all goes only through the TOR connection.